 When is Janmashtami celebrated: Janmashtami is celebrated in the month of August

 10. Bhadra Purnima Fair – Dive into the Gujarat’s ethnicity

 One of the biggest festivals of Gujarat, Bhadra Purnima Fair spans for three days and is dedicated to Goddess Ambaji, in Ambaji Temple.
 As there is no idol in this temple, thus the representation of the deity is done through a triangular object called Vishwa Yantra.

 During the fair, people gather to worship the goddess and read Saptshati (seven hundred prayer verses) together.
 As the evening knocks the door everyone have a gala time by performing garba and Bhavai (folk dance).

 What to expect: Offering, prayers, stalls selling knick and knacks, folk dance and music performances

 When is Bhadra Purnima Fair celebrated: This festival is celebrated on the full moon day of August or September

-Regardless of which festival in Gujarat you choose attend, you can soak in the Gujju vibes as this state has beautifully managed to cling on to its past while pacing up with the modern world.
+Regardless of which Gujarat festival 2018 you choose to attend, you can soak in the Gujju vibes as this state has beautifully managed to cling on to its past while pacing up with the modern world.
 Hope this list of festivals in Gujarat came out to be helpful to you!